If a lien is "perfected," the creditor (such as a mortgage lender) has established its priority in the encumbered property regarding other creditors.

-The purpose behind the recording requirement is twofold:
+Again, the purpose behind the recording requirement is twofold:

-Lien priority determines the order in which creditors get paid in a foreclosure.
+"Lien priority" determines the order in which creditors get paid in a foreclosure.
 If a lien has priority over another lien, it gets paid before the other lien.
-Based on the legal rule known as "first in time, first in right," liens generally have priority in the order that they are recorded in the land records office.
+Based on the legal rule known as "first in time, first in right," liens generally have priority in the order that they're recorded in the land records office.